Aim of Policy

 - To consolidate learning and to prepare you for future learning

-- Time for extended pieces of work
+- Allow time for extended pieces of work

 - For you to show knowledge and understanding of work covered in school, which can be assessed by your teachers

 - To allow you to use resources which are not available during lesson time